vicajilau/file_magic_number/README.md

 #### Using pathOrBlob
 You can use file_picker to open the file dialog and then pass the file's path or blob to [FileMagicNumber.detectFileTypeFromBytes](https://github.com/vicajilau/file_magic_number/blob/main/lib/file_magic_number_type.dart) to identify its type.
 Here's how you can do it:

+> **Note:** This `detectFileTypeFromPathOrBlob` method may throw a `PathNotFoundException` if the file is not found.
+> It is recommended to handle this exception appropriately as shown in the following example.

 ```dart
 import 'package:file_magic_number/file_magic_number.dart';
 import 'package:file_picker/file_picker.dart';